MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 other options like to ask for a configurable view into the database, to be able to look at tracked debts of accounts written in it.
 Available for both the payable and receivable table.
 This can be achieved with different input, configurable parameters affecting the look of the output.
-One way is a query of top N records, ordered by balances, which automatically returns an overview for each table.
+One way is a query of top N records, ordered by balances, which automatically returns a given overview for each table.
 Other time, the user has a possibility to make up a more customized query for each table (possibly needing just one, but it works as well as both at the same time).
 That is done by supplying one range for ages and one for balances, limiting a subset of records that fit between those values.